mcmah309/eros/README.md

 `eros`'s flexibility and optimizations make it a the perfect option for both libraries and binaries.

+*Libraries should default disable the default feature flags* so all tracing operations become a no opt for the library.
+This can then be enabled for tests only.

 #### Suggested Route

 Exposing `TracedError`, or `ErrorUnion` in a public api is perfectly fine and usually preferred.
 It allows multiple crates to use the power of these constructs together. see the [Optimizations](#optimizations) section for more info.
 Just make sure to re-export these constructs if exposed.